The Beauty Industry Compliance Certificate

 What BICC Covers

-• Reading and responding to brand briefs — decoding what a brand brief actually authorizes, recognizing where creator improvisation creates risk, and pushing back constructively
+Creator track — reading and responding to brand briefs, and applied practice: decoding what a brief actually authorizes, recognizing where improvisation creates risk, pushing back constructively, and a content self-assessment framework.

 How the Credential Works